invertase/react-native-firebase-docs/docs/installation/ios.md

 This is a restriction of Cocoapods and how it interacts with Dynamic Frameworks such as Firebase.

+> The upcoming v6 release supports `use_frameworks!` by default and modules are distrubted as static frameworks.
+[Learn more here](https://github.com/invertase/react-native-firebase/issues/2025).

 #### Why do we not recommend a pod installation?

 Our preference would definitely be to make use of Cocoapods for both Firebase and React Native Firebase and indeed, this did use to be our recommended approach.